Why do I need a private advocate?

 What skills do Board Certified Patient Advocates have?

-Board Certified Patient Advocates are tested for the following proficiencies and each advocate typically has areas of expertise they focus on:
+Board Certified Patient Advocates are tested on the following proficiencies and each advocate typically has areas of expertise they focus on:

 Do you provide medical or home-care?